oliverthiele/ot_faq/README.md

 By default, the FAQ list HTML output (Bootstrap5 based template) also generates the structured data output in JSON format.

+**New in v4.0.0**

+All TCA configuration is now optimized for TYPO3 v13.
+The Extension is now registered as CType instead of list_type.
+Please use the upgrade wizard to update your existing content elements.

 **New in v3.0.0**